 Union Pacific Corp.
-(UNP) is adding tracks and railyard facilities to help trains handle flows of drilling supplies coming in and crude oil heading out.
+(UNP:US) is adding tracks and railyard facilities to help trains handle flows of drilling supplies coming in and crude oil heading out.
 The rising prosperity, driven by new extraction technologies and hydraulic fracturing, has unleashed an economic surge that is transforming Texas’s “petroplex” of Odessa and nearby Midland.

 “It’s like we just discovered oil out here,” said Mike George, the 65-year-old head of the Odessa Chamber of Commerce.
 A development rush will add 13 hotels, 2,500 houses, industrial parks and the first new apartment buildings in 15 years in the city 350 miles (560 kilometers) west of Dallas.